|

 on film)

-Notes: The little-known Fanny Brice made such a hit on opening night singing
+Notes: The little-known burlesque vocalist Fanny Brice made such a hit on opening night singing

 "Lovey Joe" and "I Thought He Was a Business Man" that Ziegfeld

-tore up her contract the next morning, gave her a major raise, and raised her to star
+tore up her contract the next morning, giving her a major raise and elevating

 show but only after Ziegfeld defied bigoted protests.
-Williams justified the
+As a precaution, in

-swings over the audience's heads while singing "Swing Me High, Swing Me Low."
+swings over the audience's heads, tossing bouquets while singing "Swing Me High, Swing Me Low."

 1911